andrezeitz/z-padel-milestone-5/README.md

 ### Product Details

 * On the top left side there will still be breadcrumb so the shopper can easy go back to the category page they just came from.
 Under it will be a big picture of the product.
-On the right side is the name and price once again and also a quantiy box so the shopper can choose how many products they would like to buy.
-If the product has sizes it will be displayed also.
+On the right side is the name and price once again and also a quantity box so the shopper can choose how many products they would like to buy.
+If the product has sizes it will be displayed as well.
 Under there is a box "Buy now" button to add the product to the cart and some additional description about the product.
-On the bottom of the page is a review textbox that will let the customers review the product with a text and choose between 0-5 stars.
+On the bottom of the page is a review text box that will let the customers review the product with a text and choose between 0-5 stars.
 After the review is saved it will be showed under with the profile name, date of the review, how many stars and the text.
 You will have to be logged in to be able to write a review.
-If you are not logged in the "save" button will not be visable and instead ask the customer to login with a link to the login page.
+If you are not logged in the "save" button will not be visible and instead ask the customer to login with a link to the login page.

 ![Skärmavbild 2022-01-25 kl  14 40 31](https://user-images.githubusercontent.com/85236391/150987578-a2148ba0-1000-459f-9c36-55888498753b.png)